dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 my_mpg <- mtcars |> group_by(cyl) |> summarise(avg_mpg = round(mean(mpg), 1), .groups = "drop") print(my_mpg) #> # A tibble: 3 × 2 #> cyl avg_mpg #> <dbl> <dbl> #> 1 4 26.7 #> 2 6 19.7 #> 3 8 15.1

-Explanation: Four-cylinder cars average 26.7 mpg while eight-cylinder cars average 15.1 mpg. mean(mpg) runs once per group because group_by(cyl) already split the rows. round(..., 1) formats the output.
-No na.rm here — mtcars has no NA values.
+Explanation: Four-cylinder cars average 26.7 mpg while eight-cylinder cars average 15.1 mpg, a 75 percent gap that mirrors what you would expect from engine size. mean(mpg) runs once per group because group_by(cyl) already split the rows. round(..., 1) formats the output.
+No na.rm needed here, mtcars has no missing values.

 Exercise 3: Use count() as a shortcut

-Repeat Exercise 1, but use count() instead of group_by() + summarise(n = n()).
+Repeat the count idea from Exercise 1, but use count() instead of group_by() + summarise(n = n()).
 Count cars per gear value.
 Save to my_gears.

 # Exercise 3: use count() shortcut # Hint: count(mtcars, gear) does the same thing in one call # Write your code below: